sabouaram/keycloak-auth-demo/README.md

 ### SSL Certificates
+[for full HTTPS, make sure to configure the Keycloak container with TLS and set the scheme to https in config.yaml]
 #### server.crt & server.key (self signed for demo purposes)
 These certificates serve multiple purposes:
 - **SAML Signing**: Used by the Service Provider to sign SAML requests